There has been extensive research that suggest that the first impression of a website is defined by the quality of the website’s design.

 This is another important phase of a web design project.
 After collecting all the required information, it is time for the web designer to sketch out some creative ideas for the project.
 A designer should prepare a bunch of rough designs and then narrow them down to a few.
 These designs should then be sent to the client for feedback.
 This stage mainly consists of a cycle of reviewing, tweaking and approving the design until ideally both the client and designer are satisfied with the sketch of the design.
 It is important to keep the end user (visitors of the site) in mind while designing the sketches.

 Collecting all the information gathered from phase one and after coming up with some ideas that received a green signal from the client, it is time to put together a plan for your website by creating a workflow.
 Workflows are basically created to diagram a web designer’s thought process.
 In a workflow, a designer should create a list for each section that is to be included on the site.
 It should even contain brief information about the kind of content that will be shown on each page I call these PIS (page information sheets).
 The designer needs to get an approval from the client before continuing with the next step of the design phase.

 According to wiki:

-“A website wireframe, also known as a page schematic or screen blueprint, is a visual guide that represents the skeletal framework of a website.”
+“A website wireframe, also known as an interactive prototype, page schematic or screen blueprint, is a visual guide that represents the skeletal framework of a website.”

 How closely you follow this methodology depends a lot on the size of the project and the amount of time a designer gets to complete it.
-A designer may skip some steps (creating sketches and directly move to design some detailed wireframes) depending on the knowledge and expectation of the client.
+A designer may skip some steps (creating sketches and directly move to design some detailed wireframes) depending on the knowledge, project complexity and expectations of the client.

 If you are thinking of launching a website or starting a web development project, make sure you’ve come to a solid decision on what your website should look like.
 Following this process will help you craft a website that is strategically focused to attract, engage and convert visitors.